EricRBruck/Java_Head-First/Chapter02/README.md

 **Correction**

 There is no playDVD method in the DVDPlayer class.
-The following line in the DVDPlayerTestDrive class will throw an exception:

 <!-- language: java -->

     d.playDVD();

+This line in the DVDPlayerTestDrive class will throw an exception:

 <!-- language: java -->